My Favorite Cooking Tools

 Odds & Ends

-• Spice Grinder - Grinding whole spices offers a big flavor payoff for relatively little effort.
-This grinder gets the job done and is easy to clean and store.
+- Spice Grinder - Grinding whole spices offers a big flavor payoff for relatively little effort.
+I eventually bought two grinders, one for sweet or neutral ingredients (mainly sugar and oats) and the other for savory.
+This model gets the job done and is easy to clean and store.
 It's also great for when a recipe needs a lot of freshly ground pepper as with the Butternut Squash (Pumpkin) Bolognese.